google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 For background information about USB, check out the [official USB specifications](http://www.usb.org/home).

-The [WebUSB API](https://wicg.github.io/webusb/) draft is hmm... a draft.
-That's why the Chrome Team is actively looking for eager developers to give it a try and send
-[feedback on the spec](https://github.com/wicg/webusb/issues) and [feedback on the implementation](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EUSB).
+The Chrome team is excited to be launching experimental features early to developers.
+The [WebUSB API](https://wicg.github.io/webusb/) is currently a draft which means that it is far enough along to be real and usable, but there is still time to make fixes that developers need.
+That's why the Chrome Team is actively looking for eager developers to give it a try and send [feedback on the spec](https://github.com/wicg/webusb/issues) and [feedback on the implementation](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EUSB).